 The shoulder joint is a ball and socket joint.
 The shoulder blade gives rise to the socket of the shoulder, whilst the ball of the shoulder arises from the top of the humerus (upper arm bone).
-Surrounding the ball and socket joint is strong connective tissue holding the bones together known as the shoulder joint capsule (figure 1) and its associated ligaments.
-In addition, a group of muscles known as the rotator cuff cross the shoulder joint and collectively help to hold the shoulder joint in position increasing the shoulder's stability.
+Surrounding the ball and socket joint is strong connective tissue holding the bones together known as the shoulder joint capsule (figure 1) and its associated ligaments (the glenohumeral ligaments).
+In addition, a group of muscles known as the rotator cuff cross the shoulder joint and actively help to hold the shoulder joint in position increasing the shoulder’s stability.

 Causes of shoulder instability

 Shoulder instability most commonly occurs following a traumatic incident that partially or completely dislocates the shoulder (such as a fall onto the shoulder, or outstretched hand, or, following a direct blow to the shoulder).
 This frequently occurs in contact sports such as rugby or Australian rules football, high velocity sports, such as downhill skiing, snowboarding, skateboarding, or in competitive overhead sports such as basketball or water polo.
 The usual movements involved are a combination of shoulder abduction (side elevation) and excessive external rotation (outer rotation of the humerus) (figure 2) combined with a force to the back of the shoulder or front of the elbow (or both).

 Shoulder Instability may also occur gradually over time (atraumatically) due to repeated stresses to the shoulder joint associated with repetitive end of range shoulder movements (such as throwing or swimming).
 This may occur in association with abnormal biomechanics such as poor throwing technique or a faulty swimming stroke and commonly occurs in sports requiring repeated overhead activities such as baseball pitchers, javelin throwers, cricketers, swimmers and tennis players.